jted0537/SecuritysystemApp/README.md

 ### models, viewmodels

-All the business logic of your application will go into this directory, it represents the data layer of your application.
+All the business logic of application will go into this directory, it represents the data layer of application.
 Since each layer exists independently, that makes it easier to unit test.
 ```
 models/
 |- checkpoint.dart